Fabric Structure and Design Pinpoint Details

 Divided Drafting Plan

-1. In divided draft, the held shaft are divided into two or more groups.
+1. The held shaft is divided into two or more groups in the divided draft.

-2. For every grothe up, suitable draft is selected.
+2. For every group up, a suitable draft is selected.

-3. Used in double warp weaves, two ply weaves, and pile weaves i.e. two or msets set of warp yarns are required.
+3. Used in double warp weaves, two-ply weaves, and pile weaves, i.e. two or sets set of warp yarns are required.

-5. In warp pile fabric the ground warp threads are passed through the front heald shafts and the pile warp threads are passed through the back heald shafts.
+5. In warp pile fabric the ground warp threads are passed through the front heald shafts, and the pile warp threads are passed through the back shafts.

 6. Grouped draft